How to Select Outdoor Lighting and Patio Lights

 How do I choose the right outdoor lighting fixtures?

 Consider the needs of the space and where light is needed the most.
 Accent or full glows are also important.
-If you're looking to add light to your porch or entryway, our porch lighting 101 guide will walk you through our favorite types.
+If you're looking to add light to your porch or entryway, our guide on how to light an outdoor entryway will walk you through our favorite types.